Direkt zum Inhalt springen

 Social Learning at HWG LU in Corona times.

-Prof. Klaus Blettner gave the participants of his course "Corporate Social Responsibility Project" a choice in the summer semester: Either prepare and present a paper on the topic of "CSR in the face of the pandemic" or do a so-called Corona substitution.
-Fifteen students took advantage of this opportunity, which is unique at HWG LU.
-They earned "social credits" by doing at least 100 hours of volunteer work.
+Prof. Klaus Blettner presented the participants in his "Corporate Social Responsibility Project" course in the summer semester with a choice: either prepare and present a paper on the topic of "CSR in the face of the pandemic" or provide a so-called corona substitute service.
+Fifteen students made use of this unique opportunity at the HWG LU.
+They earned "social credits" by completing at least 100 hours of voluntary work.

-Whether neighborhood help, youth work, agriculture, grocery retailing, childcare and much more - the master's students got involved in very different ways during the "Corona semester."
-And made a lasting impression on their prof...
+Whether it was neighborhood assistance, youth work, agriculture, food retailing, childcare and much more - the Master's students got involved in very different ways during the "Corona semester".
+And made a lasting impression on their professor...

 The following is an excerpt from four final reports: